 In 2005, Mishra published an anthology of writing on India titled India in Mind (Vintage).
 His writings have been anthologized in The Vintage Book of Modern Indian Literature (2004), The Granta Book of India (2005), Away: The Indian Writer as Expatriate (2003), The Picador Book of Journeys (2000), A History of Indian Literature in English (2003), The Best American Travel Writing (2008), and The Occupy Handbook (2012), among other titles.
 He has introduced new editions of Rudyard Kipling’s Kim (Modern Library), E. M. Forster’s A Passage to India (Penguin Classics), J. G. Farrell’s The Siege of Krishnapur (NYRB Classics), Gandhi’s The Story of My Experiments with Truth (Penguin) and R. K. Narayan’s The Ramayana (Penguin Classics).
 He has also introduced two volumes of V.S.
 Naipaul’s essays, The Writer and the World and Literary Occasions.

 Mishra writes literary and political essays for the New York Times, the New York Review of Books, The Guardian, the New Yorker, London Review of Books, Bloomberg View, among other American, British, and Indian publications.
-His work has also appeared in Times Literary Supplement, Financial Times, Washington Post, Boston Globe, Time, The Independent, Granta, The Nation, N+1, Poetry, Common Knowledge, Outlook, and Harper’s.
+His work has also appeared in Times Literary Supplement, Financial Times, Wall Street Journal, New Republic, Washington Post, Boston Globe, Time, The Independent, Granta, The Nation, n+1, Poetry, Common Knowledge, Outlook, and Harper’s.
 He was a visiting professor at Wellesley College in 2001, 2004, and 2006.
 In 2004-2005 he received a fellowship at the Cullman Center for Writers and Scholars, New York Public Library.
 For 2007-08, he was the Visiting Fellow at the Department of English, University College, London.
 In 2009, he was nominated a Fellow of the Royal Society of Literature.